mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 ![Endpoint settings card - Security](img/listeners/endpoint-configure-listeners.png)

 This section lets you define from which Listener your Endpoint should be exposed.
-Keep in mind that it is not possible to leave an Endpoint not exposed by any Listener, thus every Endpoint must be exposed by _at least one_ Listener.
+Keep in mind that you must expose and Endpoint with _at least_ one Listener.

 ### Manage the security of your endpoints